 One of the most talked about real estate investing concepts is investing without putting your money or credit on the line.
 It can be and is often done.
 It doesn't mean that you don't need money.
 What it means is you need access to other people's money.

 Creative financing has long been a main stay in the toolbox of real estate investors.
-The following is not a comprehensive list of ways to invest in real estate using other people’s money but it does represent the most used methods.
+The following, taken from a Motley Fool review, is not a comprehensive list of ways to invest in real estate using other people's money but it does represent the most used methods.

 Obviously, these are only summaries of how these methods work.
 They are not without risk.
 Before you involve yourself in any of these lucrative methods to invest in real estate using other people's money, learn the intimate details to how each works.
 It's also wise to obtain the counsel of a competent real estate attorney before making any commitments.